JLESC/jlesc.github.io/_projects/Compression_for_instruments.md

 ## Future plans

-Exhange results of experiments and testing of the compression schemes.
+Exchange results of experiments and testing of the compression schemes.

 ## References
 {% bibliography --file external/Lossy_checkpoint_restart.bib %}